electricessence/TypeScript.NET/tests/qunit/README.md

-These tests are useful to ensure the AMD version of the build is correctly built and working.
+# QUnit Tests

+Originally devised to test AMD functionality.

 The require.config demonstrates how this all can work using WebStorm and a path alias.

+These tests are not longer updated and only remain as a smoke test for AMD.

+See ```./tests/mocha``` for more expanded testing.